zankia/damas-core/doc/3-API-Reference.md

 ***

-The web service's methods, parameters and responses follow the [[specification| 4 Specifications]].
+The web service's methods, parameters and responses follow the [specification](4-Specifications.md).

 #### JSON-Python correspondence table